Asthma: Epidemiology

-In 2019, approximately 262 million people worldwide were affected by asthma, and approximately 461,000 people died from the disease.
-Rates vary between countries, with prevalences between 1 and 18%.
+In 2023, approximately 363 million people worldwide were affected by asthma, and 442,000 people died from the disease.
+Rates vary widely between countries, with prevalences between 1 and 29%.
 It is more common in developed than developing countries.
-One thus sees lower rates in Asia, Eastern Europe, and Africa.
 Within developed countries, it is more common in those who are economically disadvantaged, while in contrast, in developing countries, it is more common in the affluent.
-The reasons for these differences are unclear.
-Low- and middle-income countries make up more than 80% of the mortality.
+Disparities in the prevalence of asthma reflect differences in both socioeconomic status and physical environment.
+People are affected by complex interactions between race, place, poverty, and health access.
+Urbanization and exposure to air pollution, unhygienic living conditions, and lack of resources for diagnosis and treatment may all contribute to frequency and severity of asthma symptoms in low-resource communities.
+Low- and middle-income countries make up more than 80% of worldwide mortality.